Kebab shop chilli sauce – takeaway style, authentic, no cook and as hot as you like. Slimming World Syn Free.

 We are fortunate that we actually have a proper Turkish Ocakbasi kebab house near to us, where meat is cooked over a charcoal fire; normally on kebab skewers but also lamb chops, chicken breast and similar cuts.
-It’s actually also our local doner kebab shop, but it’s a long way from living down to the dubious reputation that such a description might imply.
+It’s also our local doner kebab shop, but it’s a long way from living down to the dubious reputation that such a description might imply.
 The meat is simply but well cooked on the charcoal, and served with tasty unleavened bread, rice and salads.
-A dash of hot sauce like this one adds a bit of a kick to the meal, but we don’t have to just leave it to when we’re out.
+A dash of hot sauce like this one adds a bit of a kick to the meal, and is so good I had to replicate it to make at home.

 I find that the real trick to a homemade kebab shop chilli sauce is actually not to overdo the heat.
 You could go mad, searching out the most ridiculously hot peppers you can source and create your own substitute for edible lava, but I prefer something that’s a little more nuanced.
 There are degrees of this, of course; it’s still a chilli sauce, but it does have a depth of flavour that comes from the secret ingredient: jarred mint sauce (which of course will go so well with grilled lamb).

 Top Tip for Preparing Hot Chillies